 print(functionVariable)

-JavaScript deserves its own “honorary mention” when talking about variable scope.
-In its early versions, it had the “brilliant idea” of being different from the others (spoiler, it didn’t go well 😅)
+JavaScript deserves its own “honorable mention” when talking about variable scope.
+In its early versions, it had the “brilliant idea” of being different from the others (spoiler, it didn’t go well 😅).

-I will leave a detailed explanation for when I create a course on JavaScript, but in summary, initially, variables in JavaScript had function scope instead of block scope (pause for applause 👏👏).
+Explaining it in depth I’ll leave for when I do a JavaScript course, but in short, initially variables in JavaScript had function scope, not block scope (pause for applause 👏👏).

 if (true) {